Terms and Conditions

 “Term” has the meaning ascribed to that term in Section 10.1.

 “User” means any individual or entity who is authorized by Customer to use the Service, and who has been supplied a user account and password by Customer (or by Provider at Customer’s request) for the Service.

 2.1 Provision of Service.
-Conditioned on the provisions of this Agreement and payment of the applicable fees, Provider shall make the Service available to Customer during the Term.
+Conditioned on the provisions of this Agreement, including the payment of any applicable fees, Provider shall make the Service available to Customer during the Term.

 2.2 Customer Affiliates.
 Customer Affiliates may use the Service subject to the terms of this Agreement.
 Customer shall cause each Customer Affiliate to comply with the terms and conditions of this Agreement to the full extent as if such Affiliate were a party hereto, and any act or omission relating to this Agreement by such Customer Affiliate shall be deemed an act or omission of Customer.
 In addition, each party may use one or more Affiliates to perform its obligations under this Agreement, provided that such use shall not affect such party’s obligations hereunder and any act or omission by such Affiliate relating to this Agreement shall be deemed an act or omission of such party.